WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 * Open up a web browser, and type this URL into the address bar: https://parasite.wormbase.org/

 The page should look something like this:

 ![](figures/figure_3.1.png)

+* Paste "T265_10539" into the search bar in the top right of the page and click return.
+T265_10539 is a gene stable ID.